Blinko

 5. QR scan to follow riders you meet

 This is the one most chapters never think to use.
-You meet someone from another chapter in the hotel lobby, at a rally vendor booth, in line for coffee — instead of trading numbers you'll lose track of, scan and follow right there.
+You meet someone from another chapter in the hotel lobby, at a rally vendor booth, in line for coffee.
+Instead of trading numbers you'll lose track of, scan and follow right there.
 It takes five seconds and the connection doesn't disappear when the rally ends.
+Blinko Spots is built exactly for this: scan once, stay connected, follow their rides and updates long after the event.

 6. DM across chapters during the event